-Poland is the ninth largest country in Europe and with a population of over 38 million people, it’s the sixth most populous EU country.
+Poland is the ninth largest country in Europe and with a population of over 38 million people.
+It is the sixth most populous EU country.
 The E-commerce sector is a dynamically developing along with rapindly changing Polish economy.
-It’s value is expected to increase to 63 billion PLN by 2020.
+The value is expected to increase to 63 billion PLN by 2020.

 Online buyers are 56% of all internet users surveyed.
 Among buyers, there are slightly more people under 50 years old, with higher education and higher earners.
 Almost every fourht Polish e-consumer is shopping in foreign online stores.
 These are some of the data from the E-Commerve report in Poland.

-In the group of respondents who shop online, there are representatives of all age groups, with different levels of education and income per household, differently assessing their economic situation.
-Comparing to those who declare not to be online, we can notice a slight advantage of people under 50, with higher education and good assessment of the financial situation of their household.
+There are representatives of all age groups, in the group of respondents who shop online.
+With different levels of education and income per household, differently assessing their economic situation.
+Comparing to those who declare not to be online, we can notice a slight advantage of people under 50.
+Those with higher education and good assessment of the financial situation of their household.

 Online buyers generally have a very high opinion about online shopping and this opinion is improving.
-They are primarily seen as uncomplicated and comfortable, but also cheaper and taking less time than buying in traditional stores.
+They are primarily seen as uncomplicated and comfortable.
+Also cheaper and taking less time than buying in traditional stores.
 This year’s respondent’s opinion has mostly improved in the term of the perception of online shopping safety and their ease and convenience.

-When it comes to problems encountered by consumers when shopping online, they are most often associated with three areas – long waiting for delivery, intrusive advertisements of products previously seen by buyers and high delivery costs.
-These are the elements most often indicated by all buyers, but at the same time apparently less problematic for the oldest people, who much less frequently indicate any problems during the purchasing process.
+When it comes to problems encountered by consumers when shopping online, they are most often associated with three areas.
+Long waiting for delivery, intrusive advertisements of products previously seen by buyers and high delivery costs.
+These are the elements most often indicated by all buyers, but at the same time apparently less problematic for the oldest people.
+They much less frequently indicate any problems during the purchasing process.

-The three most important elements influencing the Internet users’ decisions about choosing a particular place where they make an online purchase are an attractive price of the product, low shipping / delivery costs and previous positive experiences of the buyers.
+There are three most important elements influencing the Internet users’ decisions about choosing a particular place where they make an online purchase.
+An attractive price of the product, low shipping / delivery costs and previous positive experiences of the buyers.
 Attractive price of the product was indicated by 51% as the most important element while choosing the product.